tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 for ExtensionType (defined in {{!RFC8446}}):

-1. encrypted_client_hello(0xff02), with "TLS 1.3" column values being set to "CH, EE", and "Recommended" column being set to "Yes".
+1. encrypted_client_hello(0xff02), with "TLS 1.3" column values being set to "CH, SH, EE", and "Recommended" column being set to "Yes".
 2. ech_nonce(0xff03), with the "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
 3. outer_extension(0xff04), with the "TLS 1.3" column values being set to "CH",